 - ½ cup scallions, finely chopped

 - ¼ cups lemon juice (about 2 medium lemons)

-- ¼ cup olive oil (plus 1 Tbsp for sauteing cauliflower)
+- ¼ cup olive oil (plus 1 tablespoon for sauteing cauliflower)

-- Heat a large skillet over medium heat and saute cauliflower in 1 Tbsp of olive oil for about 5 minutes.
+- Heat a large skillet over medium heat and saute cauliflower in 1 tablespoon of olive oil for about 5 minutes.
 The cauliflower rice should be tender but NOT mushy.